vzelen/rviews/README.md

 - [ ] `try_emplace`
 - [ ] `insert_or_assign` - assigning value to a key which does not mathc with the value (e.g. obj has key = 5, while assinging this object to key = 2)
 - [ ] perfect forward more
-- [ ] add the syncronization between multiple views
+- [ ] add the synchronization between multiple views
 - [ ] different TODOs from the code, just grep `TODO`
 - [ ] add windows & macos builds in CI

 # Implementation details

-Under the hood a view containers stores pointer-like-types (`T*` or `T&`) to the original objects of target container:
+Under the hood a view containers stores pointer-like-types (`T*` or `T&`) to the original objects of the target container:

 | View Container | Stored object type | Internal storage |
 | ----------| -------| ------------|